 Comparatively, traditional Pilates has a number of similar benefits.
 It is equally effective in targeting the deep, postural muscles that tend to be inhibited by regular gym workouts and can also be beneficial for coordination, posture, spine alignment, joint mobility, strength, and even rehabilitation from injury.

 Ultimately, choosing either Lagree or Pilates depends on the needs and fitness level of the individual.
 Both methods offer the potential for increased fitness and wellbeing, and many studios now offer classes combining elements of both methods for those who want to benefit from the advantages of both.

 Understanding the Benefits of Lagree vs. Traditional Pilates

-In the Lagree method, full-body exercises with resistance bands, tension cables, and a unique Megaformer machine that provides resistance without the use of weights, creates a unique, dynamic approach to fitness.
+In the Lagree Method, full-body exercises using spring resistance on the Megaformer machine provides resistance without the use of weights, and creates a unique, dynamic approach to fitness.
 Ultimately, Lagree classes have become popular amongst athletes, dancers, and everyone in between, as it provides a total-body workout with elements of strength training, stretching, and cardio.

 Meanwhile, traditional Pilates is a great way to build overall muscle strength, refine postural alignment, encourage joint mobility, and reduce stress.
 Whichever option you choose, both are excellent paths to a healthier lifestyle.

 Higher Terrain Fitness is the only Lagree studio in Aspen, offering both Pilates and Lagree classes.
-We love both fitness methods and can help you match which type of workout better suites your style and fitness goals.
+We love both fitness methods and are here help you match which type of workout better suites your style and fitness goals.

 Love, and Planks